nigelpoulton/ckad/1 Application Design and Build/2 Define build and modify container images/README.md

 $ podman --help | podman <command> --help
 ```

 You're encouraged to work things out yourself, even if you use the internet.
-However, the only websites you can use in the exam are `kubernetes.io` and `helm.sh`.
+However, the only websites you can use in the exam are `kubernetes.io/docs`, `kubernetes.io/blog`, `github.com/kubernetes` and `helm.sh`.

-Answers to each task can be found in the `answers.md` file, but
+Answers to each task can be found in the `answers.md` file.

 ### Task 1